SyneRBI/SIRF/doc/UserGuide.md

 | | | perform_timing | "false" |
 | | | verbose | "false" |

-Adjusts FOV and image resolution according to the parameters given for the reconstructed image in the file header.
+Adjusts Field Of View and image resolution according to the parameters given for the reconstructed image in the file header.

 #### GenericReconImageArrayScalingGadget